sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 increases the sampling distribution of the mean starts to look more like a normal distribution.
 To give you a sense of this I ran some simulations.
-To do this, I started with the “ramped” distribution shown in the histogram in :numref:`fig8-9`a.
+To do this, I started with the “ramped” distribution shown in the histogram in :numref:`fig8-9` (a).
 As you can see by comparing the triangular shaped histogram to the bell curve plotted by the black line, the population distribution does not look very much like a normal distribution at all.
 Next, I simulated the results of a large number of experiments.
-In each experiment I took *N* = 2 samples from this distribution, and then calculated the sample mean.
-:numref:`fig8-9`b plots the histogram of these sample means (i.e., the sampling distribution of the mean for *N* = 2).
+In each experiment I took *N* = 2 samples from this distribution, and then calculated the sample mean. :numref:`fig8-9` (b) plots the histogram of these sample means (i.e., the sampling distribution of the mean for *N* = 2).
 This time, the histogram produces a ∩-shaped distribution.
-It is still not normal, but it is a lot closer to the black line than the population distribution in :numref:`fig8-9`a.
-When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig8-9`c), and by the time we reach a sample size of *N* = 8 (:numref:`fig8-9`d) it is almost perfectly normal.
+It is still not normal, but it is a lot closer to the black line than the population distribution in :numref:`fig8-9` (a).
+When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig8-9`, c), and by the time we reach a sample size of *N* = 8 (:numref:`fig8-9`, d) it is almost perfectly normal.
 In other words, as long as your sample size is not tiny, the sampling distribution of the mean will be approximately normal no matter what your population distribution looks like!

 .. ----------------------------------------------------------------------------